-- 8) engage with the NHS Test and Trace process; - 9) manage confirmed cases of coronavirus (COVID-19) amongst the school community; - 10) contain any outbreak by following local health protection team advice. - 11) notify Ofsted through the usual notification channels of any confirmed cases of coronavirus (Covid-19) in the setting (either child or staff member), and if the setting is advised to close as a result.
+- 9) engage with the NHS Test and Trace process; - 10) manage confirmed cases of coronavirus (COVID-19) amongst the school community; - 11) contain any outbreak by following local health protection team advice. - 12) notify Ofsted through the usual notification (via email) of any confirmed cases of coronavirus (Covid-19) in the setting (either child or staff member), and if the setting is advised to close as a result.

-Numbers 8 to 9 must be followed in every case where they are relevant.

-Number 10 applies to EYFS settings ONLY including maintained schools, non-maintained schools, independent schools and those on the Early Years Register.
+Numbers 9 to 11 must be followed in every case where they are relevant.
+Number 12 applies to nurseries and nursery provision in primary schools (rather than the whole school) including maintained schools, non-maintained schools, independent schools and those on the Early Years Register.